CAH may be diagnosed before a baby is born, during childhood or later in life.

-All newborns in the United States are screened for classic CAH caused by genetic 21-hydroxylase deficiency during the first few days of life.
+Doctors recommend that all newborns in the United States be screened for genetic 21-hydroxylase deficiency during the first few days of life.
 This test identifies the classic form of CAH but doesn't identify the nonclassic form.

 - Physical exam.
-The doctor examines your child and evaluates symptoms.
-If, based on these findings, the doctor suspects CAH based on a physical exam and symptoms, the next step is to confirm the diagnosis with blood and urine tests.
+If the doctor suspects CAH based on a physical exam and symptoms, the next step is to confirm the diagnosis with blood and urine tests.

 - Blood and urine tests.
-Tests used to diagnose CAH measure levels of hormones produced by the adrenal glands.
-A diagnosis can be made when there are abnormal levels of these hormones.
+These tests look for abnormal levels of hormones produced by the adrenal glands.

 - Gene testing.
 In older children and young adults, genetic testing may be needed to diagnose CAH.